guadalupele99/Proyecto_Gund_16S/README.md

 Scripts should be run in the order indicated by the number they start with.

 * 1_filter_otu_table_[16s] .R R script to clean the otu table by removing negative controls, changing to relative abundance, removing 0 presence OTUs and changing the data to presence/absence for each of the markers.

+* 2_filter_otu_table_soil.R R script to clean the otu table by filtering otu of bacteria that belong exclusively to soil, changing to relative abundance, eliminating otu not present and obtaining the binary soil table.

+* 3_filter_otu_table_soil_and_maize_type.R R script to filter otu table containing otu of soil and local maize and soil and hybrid maize.
+It changes the data to relative abundance and eliminates the otu not present.
+This filtering is used to analyze the otu according to the genotype of the corn (local or hybrid).